JessonChan/yorm/README.md

 # README #

-yorm is a simple,lightway orm lib , for mysql only now.
+yorm is a simple,lightweight orm  , for mysql only now.

 ### What is this yorm for? ###